mmondics/aiops-z/README.md

 ### Instana Wrap-up

-You should now have a better understanding of Instana observability, how to use the platform, and the OpenShift on IBM zSystems data and metrics it can observe.
+You should now have a better understanding of Instana observability, how to use the platform, and the OpenShift on IBM Z data and metrics it can observe.
 The deep and broad observability provided by Instana set the stage for other IBM solutions to **use that data** to make AI-driven insights around application performance and problem remediation.

 ## Turbonomic